psevestre/openid-fapi/Financial_API_WD_002.md

 An authorization server may protect authorization responses to clients using the "JWT Secured Authorization Response Mode" [JARM].

-The [JARM] allows a client to request that an authorization server encode the authorization response (of any response type) in a JWT.
+The [JARM] allows a client to request that an authorization server encodes the authorization response (of any response type) in a JWT.
 It is an alternative to utilizing ID Tokens as detached signatures for providing financial-grade security on authorization responses and can be used with plain OAuth.

 This specification facilitates use of [JARM] in conjunction with the response type `code`.

-Note: JARM can be used to protect OpenID Connect authentication responses.
+Note: [JARM] can be used to protect OpenID Connect authentication responses.
 In this case, the OpenID RP would use response type `code`, response mode `jwt` and scope `openid`.
-This means JARM protects the authentication response and the ID Token containing identity data is obtained from the token endpoint, which nicely decouples message protection and id providing.
+This means [JARM] protects the authentication response (instead of the ID Token) and the ID Token containing End-User Claims is obtained from the token endpoint.
+This facilitates privacy since no End-User Claims are sent through the front channel.
+It also provides decoupling of message protection and identity providing since a client (or RP) can basically use [JARM] to protect all authorization responses and turn on OpenID if needed (e.g. to log the user in).

 ### 5.2 Read and write API security provisions